jasonoh152/jasonoh152/README.md

 - **[D7](https://github.com/BU-Spark/se-d7-dashboard)**: In this project aimed at enhancing community services in Boston's District 7, I spearheaded the development using Vite.js, Strapi, Firebase, Netlify, and GitHub Actions.
 My contributions included extensive refactoring for efficiency improvements and the integration of new features, alongside accurate API implementations.
 I worked closely with Boston City Councilor Tania Fernandes Anderson, ensuring the project's alignment with community needs.
 - **[Shine-AI](https://github.com/BU-Spark/se-shine-ai)**: Focused on mental health support, I led the development of an application using Next.js, Prisma, Firebase, Vercel, and Jest.
 My role involved designing backend services and integrating external support mechanisms to create a direct pathway for users seeking professional help.
 - **[Swan Stream](https://github.com/jasonoh1998/swan_stream)**: For this streaming service, I utilized JSP, Bootstrap, jQuery, Java, Spring, MyBatis, JSTL, and OracleDB, deploying it on AWS to create a robust platform for drama and comics.

-### Computer Vision:

-- **[Spare-it](https://github.com/BU-Spark/ml-spare-it-contamination/tree/dev)**: In the Spare-it project, my task was to build an image classification model to identify recyclables.
-I used PyTorch, YOLOv8, and ResNet152 to develop a model for [Spare-it company](https://www.linkedin.com/company/spareit/).
-- **[Audio CNN Project](https://github.com/jasonoh1998/audio-cnn-project)**: Specializing in audio data analysis, I focused on the application of spectrograms, mel-spectrograms, and MFCCs for gender and age detection.
-This initiative achieved high accuracy in gender identification and continues to improve age estimation.

 ## 🌐 Connect with me
 - **LinkedIn:** [https://www.linkedin.com/in/cheolminoh/](https://www.linkedin.com/in/cheolminoh/)